JamesSkemp/words/content/post/connecting-to-a-wrt54g-with-a-hp-ipaq-110.md

 +++
-title = "Connecting to a WRT54G with a HP iPAQ 110" summary = "After playing around with settings, I was finally able to access my wireless network with my HP iPAQ 110." draft = false comments = true date = "2008-10-04T11:50:00-05:00"
+title = "Connecting to a WRT54G with a HP iPAQ 110" description = "After playing around with settings, I was finally able to access my wireless network with my HP iPAQ 110." draft = false comments = true date = "2008-10-04T11:50:00-05:00"